Blog Customer FeedbackWhat Is a Bug Report & How to Write a Good One? (+ Best Tools)

 • No built-in prioritization frameworks for product managers

-Userback's pricing is best for larger teams with different products:
+Pricing: Userback's plans are designed for larger teams with multiple products:

 • Capterra - 4.8/5